kiwihodl/Seed-E/README.md

 **Important**: The current implementation uses traditional `xpub` / `zpub` - based multisig setups, which have known privacy limitations:

-1. **Provider Snooping**: Providers can monitor the blockchain for any transaction using their `xpub` and see the entire multisig wallet's transaction history, even for transactions they didn't participate in.
+1. **Provider Snooping**: Providers can monitor the blockchain for any forward transactions using their `xpub` and see some of multisig wallet's transaction history, potentially even for transactions they didn't participate in.

 2. **Platform Trust**: Users must trust that Seed-E doesn't log or misuse the `xpub` data submitted by providers.
 This will be provable before Beta closes.